 And coming in e-book Fall 2017 is notorious queer theorist Jack Halberstam’s Trans*: A Quick and Quirky Account of Gender Variability; Asian American and Middle Eastern studies scholar of popular culture and political activism Sunaina Maira’s Boycott!
 The Academy and Justice for Palestine, and popular literature and radical social movements analyst Shelley Streeby’s Imagining the Future of Climate Change.

-What’s on tap for Spring 2018 and beyond: eminent historian of social movements Barbara Ransby’s Making All Black Lives Matter, Macarena Gomez-Barris on the rise and fall of the “pink tide” in Latin America, myself on Ayn Rand and neoliberal greed, and Alex Lubin on the war on terror.
+What’s on tap for Spring 2018 and beyond: eminent historian of social movements Barbara Ransby’s Making All Black Lives Matter, Macarena Gomez-Barris on the art and politics in Latin America with Beyond the Pink Tide, myself on Ayn Rand and neoliberal greed, and Alex Lubin on the war on terror.

 CM: The books are written in an accessible style that will make them useful in classrooms and related educational spaces.
 In particular, the books make key concepts and terms in American studies accessible by defining them in relationship to specific places, peoples and movements.
 To take only one example, a number of contributors make a potentially abstract concept such asneoliberalism concrete by elaborating its usefulness in studies of struggles over climate change, contemporary college campuses, and particular contested spaces, from Ferguson to Detroit, Standing Rock, Palestine, and beyond.